Ibrahim-Furkan-Yaygin/Structural-Analysis-Toolkit/Module_2_Beam_Frame_Solver/README.md

 ## How to Run

 1. Open MATLAB.
-2. Open the Module 2 folder.
+2. Open the Module 2 `src` folder.
 3. Open the main MATLAB script.
 4. Set the file names or paths for the beam/frame centerline and cross-section DXF files in the main script manually.
 5. Set the Modulus of Elasticity of your problem in main script manually.